nelsontky/let-it-go/README.md

 1. Git
    - We were using Git (and Github) for the sake of attaining Apollo 11 certification back then and thus did not really appreciate its usefulness.
    - As I am typing this one day before milestone 3 submission deadline, 🙈🙈🙈 I realised how important each commit message was and most of the things typed above came from memories triggered by our old commit messages.
-   - One thing that led to us not appreciating Git was that we did not use it to collaborate much. (as you can see - all commits, except 1 - in this repo was made by Nelson :new_moon_with_face:)
+   - One thing that led to us not appreciating Git was that we did not use it to collaborate. (as you can see - all commits, except 1 - in this repo was made by Nelson :new_moon_with_face:)
      - We started trying to collaborate with Git while writing our submissions portal.
 We experimented with all that flashy branching and merging thingies and of course, we ran into the issue of merge conflicts, which will be described in the submission portal's [README](https://github.com/nelsontky/let-it-go-submission/blob/master/README.md).
    - Git was also useful when we wanted to roll back to old versions of code but once I rolled back to the wrong commit and chaos ensued :(
      - From that unfortunate incident, we learnt to commit more frequently and commit individual files as much as possible.
 Before this, we were committing huge chunks of code and multiple files only at the end of a hearty day of coding. :sweat_smile::sweat_smile::sweat_smile: